pr83/dev-server/README.md

 I don't recommend to edit `/srv/gitlab/config/gitlab.rb` directly.
 This file is generated automatically by the Dev-server Ansible playbook, so it would be overwritten if you ran the playbook.
 Rather tweak the playbook itself.
-The template is in `<playbook_root>./roles/gitlab/templates/gitlab.rb`
+The template is in `<playbook_root>/roles/gitlab/templates/gitlab.rb`

 #### sending emails

 GitLab can be configured to send emails when for example a new ticket is created in the issue tracker.
 The `smtp` section of the configuration file defines all it needs to be able to do so.
-In this sample configuration the SMTP server the one set up by this Ansible playbook (see above).
+In this sample configuration the SMTP server is the one set up by this Ansible playbook (see above).

 #### regular backups